-8.1.
-Have an evidenced commitment to public involvement in the development and delivery of research studies, strategy development, setting research priorities and shaping plans to share the findings of research.

-- 8.2.
-Adopt the national approach to promote research opportunities to staff and the public and signpost access to the organisation's and NHS Wales' research portfolio to enhance participation. - 8.3.
-Ensure that the public involved in the NHS organisation's research represents the population it serves with equality, diversity and inclusion being key drivers. - 8.4.
-Adopt the UK Standards for Public Involvement, enabling good practice in public involvement. - 8.5.
-Facilitate access to national training on public involvement for research active staff, to raise awareness on how to effectively involve the public in research. - 8.6.
+- 8.1.
+Have an evidenced commitment to proactive public involvement and participation in the development and delivery of research studies where the public's experience is valued and where they can play a variety of roles adding significant value to research e.g. strategy development, setting research priorities, study steering group member, as a research participant and in shaping plans to share the findings of research. - 8.2.
+Allocate sufficient budget to public involvement, ensuring that public contributors are acknowledged and recognised for their time, lived experience and contribution, in the form of monetary payment or other methods of reward and recognition in line with best practice guidelines. - 8.3.
+Ensure that all research supported by the NHS organisation is people centred, supporting research to make it easier for patients, service users and members of the public to access research of relevance to them and be involved in its design, learning directly from public experience. - 8.4.
+Adopt the national approach to promote research opportunities to staff and the public, including working in partnership with key stakeholders such as third sector organisations to promote research opportunities to communities of people with lived experiences; and signpost access to the organisation's and NHS Wales' research portfolio to enhance participation. - 8.5.
+Ensure that the public involved in the NHS organisation's research represents the population it serves with equality, diversity and inclusion being key drivers, and develop flexible approaches to involvement to enable inclusive representation e.g. addressing barriers to involvement and participation through language barriers and literacy levels etc. - 8.6.
+Adopt the UK Standards for Public Involvement, enabling good practice in public involvement. - 8.7.
+Facilitate access to national training on public involvement for research active staff, to raise awareness on how to effectively involve the public in research. - 8.8.
 Have active representation on the Health and Care Research Wales Public Involvement Alliance.